 The new build development is due to be completed in December 2018.

-The Warrington Road development will provide the Tan House Lane area with 31 homes for affordable rent, and 18 homes which will be managed by Halton Housing’s commercial subsidiary, Open Door.
+The Warrington Road development will provide the Tan House Lane area with homes for affordable rent and homes which will be managed by Halton Housing’s commercial subsidiary, Open Door.
 Open Door are offering homes for Shared Ownership, Rent to Buy and outright sale on this scheme.
 The remaining homes will be sold by Russell Homes, the building contractor employed on this development.

 Waterfront View, located in the heart of Widnes, is a development of ten 3 bedroom semi-detached homes.

 These attractive and spacious homes, provide comfortable living spaces, three well-proportioned bedrooms, a generous garden, and designated parking spaces.
 Each home offers an open plan kitchen-diner, with a fully fitted kitchen.
 The luxury bathroom, en-suite to the master bedroom and downstairs W/C are fully tiled and have heated handrails.

 The homes at Waterfront View were completed in Spring 2018 and are now all sold.

 The Tan House Lane development was completed in stages up until late 2017.
 The first 16 homes were completed in October 2016.